-A two-time Pushcart nominee, Sarah has won several literary awards, and her short stories and essays have been widely published in journals and/or anthologies that include, but are not limited to Midwestern Gothic, Hunger MountainThird Coast, The Los Angeles Review, and Modern Grimmoire.
-In 2015, her debut novel Fig came out from Simon & Schuster and was declared A Best of the Year by NPR before winning a 2016 Colorado Book Award; she won the 2016/2017 Boulder County Campus Master Teacher Award at Front Range Community College and was then nominated by the president of the college as Master Adjunct of all Front Range Community College campuses (including online).
-She also teaches creative writing at Lighthouse Writers Workshop where she was the recipient of the 2022 Beacon Award for Excellence in Teaching (as of 2024, she is now one of the mentors for The Book Project).
-She is an adjunct professor at Naropa University and teaches here and there for different organizations and for different reasons; if you are interested in hiring her to come teach for you, please use the Contact page available on this website or email writesofpassage13@gmail.com.
-She is currently working on two novels and a short story collection.
-Her most recent publications include two pieces of short fiction ("Geraniums for Autumn" was a finalist for a Writer's Digest award before it found a home at Gulf Stream Magazine and "Thank You For Coming" appeared in About Place after being shortlisted for a contest hosted by F(r)iction).
+A two-time Pushcart nominee, Sarah has won several literary awards, and her short stories and essays have been widely published in journals and/or anthologies such as Midwestern Gothic, Hunger Mountain, Third Coast, Los Angeles Review, and Modern Grimmoire.
+In 2015, her debut novel Fig came out from Simon & Schuster and was declared A Best of the Year by NPR before winning a 2016 Colorado Book Award; she won the 2016/2017 Boulder County Campus Master Teacher Award at Front Range Community College before she was named Master Adjunct of all Front Range Community College campuses by the president of the school.
+She teaches creative writing at Lighthouse Writers Workshop where she was the recipient of the 2022 Beacon Award for Excellence in Teaching (as of 2024, she is a mentor for The Post-Grad Book Project).
+She adjuncts at Naropa University and teaches here and there for different organizations and for different reasons; if you are interested in hiring her to teach for you, please email writesofpassage13@gmail.com.

-One of the reasons (W)rites of Passage places so much emphasis on scholarships is because Sarah has firsthand known the violence that is poverty and understands the challenges low-income writers encounter; she would not be where she is now without the financial assistance she has received.
-Drawing from her own experiences as a runaway, high school dropout, and non-traditional student, Sarah works hard to meet students where they are and to keep them in the classroom if that is where they want to be.
+One of the reasons (W)rites of Passage places so much emphasis on scholarships is because Sarah has firsthand known the violence that is poverty and she understands the challenges that low-income writers encounter; she would not be where she is without the financial assistance she has received.
+Drawing from her own experiences as a runaway, high school dropout, and non-traditional student, Sarah works hard to meet students where they are and to keep them in the classroom/studio if that is where they indeed want to be.
 Just as she pulls from her experiences to write the human condition, she does so to better understand the writers she works with.
+Her pedagogy centers around the notion that she serves other writers as their creative writing midwife, helping them to conceive, gestate, and deliver their narratives; she utilizes several practices and ideologies covered by Felicia Rose Chavez in The Anti-Racist Writing Workshop, Ariel Gore in The Wayward Writer, and Natalie Goldberg in Writing Down the Bones, and ultimately aims to be the teacher she herself desired and needed once upon a time.
 While she lacks an Ivy League education, she's squatted West Philly in the 1990s, piled sugar beets in Southern Minnesota, and graded tobacco in the Appalachia.
-She might not have a PhD, but she figured out how to raise two kids in Boulder County with an annual income of less than $30,000 a year.
+She might not have a PhD, but she figured out how to raise two kids in Boulder County with an annual income of less than $30,000 a year in the early 2000s.
 She's worked as a housecleaner, a nanny, and a janitor.
 She knows chronic pain and she knows grief.
-She wrote her first book while she was caring for her mother at home who was dying from pancreatic cancer and since then, in addition to losing several friends, her oldest daughter died unexpectedly in 2018 followed by her father from a Grade 4 glioblastoma in 2023.
-She also knows how to keep writing and she knows how writing can save us.
+She wrote her first book Fig while caring for her mother at home who was dying from pancreatic cancer, and since then, in addition to losing way too many friends, her oldest daughter, Kaya Sabasha Fisher, died unexpectedly in 2018; in June of 2023, her father died from a Grade 4 glioblastoma (that took him just twenty-one days after he was diagnosed); and then, on December 17th, 2024, after twenty-six years of marriage, friendship, and absolute partnership, her beloved husband Fish died too from complications triggered by a massive heart attack.

 For more information about Sarah, her book, her publications, her blog, or her pedagogical practices and endeavors in daydreaming & magical thinking, please visit her personal website: www.SarahElizabethSchantz.org.